tomaszprasolek/MyWorkspaceConfiguration/README.md

   ## TODO
   - [ ] Add settings file for Sublime (get it from work account)
-  - [ ] Add git config file with aliases
+  - [X] Add git config file with aliases
   - [ ] Add instruction how to configure git email per workspace.
 Different for personal stuff, different for work
+  - [ ] Add to Powershell profile alias for superfile (CLI to file management)